asg017/os-club-constitution/CONSTITUTION.md

 ## Article III.
 Nonprofit Statement*

-[Name of the organization] at UCSD is a non-profit student organization.
+Open Source at UCSD is a non-profit student organization.

 ## Article IV.
 Requirements for Membership*